S235 vs S275 vs S355 Steel: Strength, Cost & Applications Compared

 Guía de aprovisionamiento de acero estructural: Tipos, calidades y normas mundiales helpful when planning multi-standard or cross-border procurement.

-Carbon steel is typically classified based on carbon content, which directly affects strength, ductility, and weldability.
+Carbon steel is commonly classified based on carbon content.
+The amount of carbon directly affects the material’s strength, hardness, ductility, and weldability.

 Carbon steel performance is defined by a combination of chemical composition limits y mechanical property requirements specified in each standard.